 The scene in which Howard Hughes locks himself in the projection room and cuts off most contact from the outside world for an extended period of time is somewhat misleading.
 Though Hughes battled germ phobia all of his life (the fear of germs was instilled in him early on by his mother) Hughes did not become a recluse until much later in his life.
 The scene that is portrayed in the movie is very similar to a documented incident where Hughes did spend almost a year in a private movie theater however it wasn't until he was near 50 years old.

-In the Coconut Grove Errol Flynn is portrayed as an established and successful movie star.
-The scene is set prior to September 13, 1935 (the date given in a scene soon thereafter), but Flynn was virtually unknown until Captain Blood, which was released in December of that year.
+In the Cocoanut Grove Errol Flynn is portrayed as an established and successful movie star.
+The scene is set prior to 13 September 1935 (the date given in a subsequent scene), but Flynn was virtually unknown until Captain Blood, which was released in December.

 During the filming of Hell's Angels, as one of the SE5a scout biplanes taxis past, the fact that it is a reduced-scale replica is obvious due to the oversize pilot's head.
 Also, same shot, you can see his modern microphone attached to the helmet.